Stamford Pioneers: 1947: Colonial League championship

+1948 & 1949: Colonial League

-In 1948, the Pioneers finished last in the Colonial League standings.
-Stamford ended the 1948 season with a record of 54–78, placing 6th in the Colonial League and did not qualify for the playoffs.
-Zeke Bonura returned as manager.
-The Pioneers finished 28.5 games behind the 1st place Port Chester Clippers, as player/manager Zeke Bonura led the Colonial League with 23 home runs and Sid Schacht posted a 2.09 ERA, to lead the league.
+In defending their league championship, the 1948 Pioneers finished last in the Colonial League standings.
+Stamford ended the 1948 season with a record of 54–78, placing sixth in the Colonial League.
+With their sixth place finish, the Pioneers did not qualify for the four-team playoffs as Zeke Bonura returned as the Stamford manager.
+The Pioneers finished 28.5 games behind the first place Port Chester Clippers.
+The Colonials player/manager Zeke Bonura led the Colonial League with 23 home runs and pitcher Sid Schacht posted a 2.09 ERA, to lead the league.

-In their final season, the Stamford Pioneers ended the 1949 Colonial League regular season in 2nd place.
-With a record of 74–52, playing the season under managers Joe Glenn and Herb Stein to finish 6.5 games behind the 1st place Bristol Owls.
+In their final season, the Stamford Pioneers ended the 1949 Colonial League regular season in second place.
+With a record of 74–52, playing the season under managers Joe Glenn and Herb Stein, the Pioneers finished 6.5 games behind the 1st place Bristol Owls in the regular season standings in the six-team league.
 In the playoffs, the Pioneers played their final games as the Bridgeport Bees defeated Stamford Pioneers in a seven–game series.
-Jim Callahan led the Colonial League with 107 RBI, while teammates Ed Hrabczak and Emil Moscowitz each had 19 wins to lead the league.
+Stamford's Jim Callahan led the Colonial League with 107 RBI, while teammates Ed Hrabczak and Emil Moscowitz each had 19 wins to lead the league.
 Moscowitz had a 2.01 ERA and Hrabczak 234 strikeouts, leading the league in those categories as well.

-Stamford folded following the 1949 season and did not field a team in the 1950 Colonial League.
-Stamford was replaced by the Torrington Braves in the league.
-Stamford has not hosted another minor league team.
+The Stamford Pioneers did not return to play in 1950, as Stamford folded following the 1949 season and did not field a team in the 1950 Colonial League.
+The Stamford franchise was replaced by the Torrington Braves franchise in the six-team league.

+Since the 1949 Pioneers concluded play, Stamford has not hosted another minor league franchise.